 Portland State University / Portland Public Schools/Woodburn School District Russian Immersion Language Curriculum Framework

-The Russian Flagship Program at Portland State University (PSU) worked in collaboration with Portland Public Schools (PPS) and Woodburn School District to create a comprehensive K-12 Russian Immersion Language Curriculum Framework (RILCF).
-Building on work already begun by the partner institutions (K-5 Forms and Functions, 2012) and heavily informed by PPS's experience in developing language curriculum frameworks for its existing Chinese, Japanese, and Spanish immersion programs, the RILCF was presented to educators at the national meetings of AATSEEL and ACTFL in 2015.
+The Russian Flagship Program at Portland State University (PSU), Portland Public Schools (PPS), and Woodburn School District collaborated on the development of a comprehensive K-12 Russian Immersion Language Curriculum Framework (RILCF).
+Building on work already begun by the partner institutions (K-5 Forms and Functions, 2012), and heavily informed by PPS's experience in developing language curriculum frameworks for its existing Chinese, Japanese, and Spanish immersion programs, the RILCF was presented to educators at the national meetings of AATSEEL and ACTFL in 2015.
 The final product is available free of charge in electronic format at the PSU Flagship website for use in Russian immersion programs nationwide.

-In June, 2012, The Language Flagship launched the Flagship-Chinese Acquisition Pipeline (F-CAP), a consortium led by Brigham Young University and the Utah State Board of Education (USBE) to develop curriculum and improve K-12 Chinese language instruction throughout the US.
-In November 2014, F-CAP expanded to include Portuguese and has subsequently been renamed the Flagship-Language Acquisition Network (F-LAN).
-The initiative enlisted leading K-12 experts, six State Education Agencies, Local Education Agencies in 22 states, and Chinese Language Flagship Centers across the country.
-The USBE is building out a research-based K-12 dual language immersion model with heavy emphasis on literacy and mathematics in Chinese and Portuguese.
-The model is informing other dual language immersion start-up programs throughout the consortium.
-In addition, consortium partners in several states, led by BYU and the Arizona State University Chinese Language Flagships, created curriculum frameworks and detailed lesson plans for early- and late-start secondary programs.
+In June, 2012, The Language Flagship launched the Flagship-Chinese Acquisition Pipeline (F-CAP), a consortium led by Brigham Young University and the Utah State Board of Education (USBE) to develop curriculum and improve K-12 Chinese language instruction throughout the U.S. In November 2014, F-CAP expanded to include Portuguese and subsequently became the Flagship-Language Acquisition Network (F-LAN).
+The initiative enlisted leading K-12 experts, six State Education Agencies, Local Education Agencies in 22 states, and Chinese and Portuguese Language Flagship Centers across the country.
+The USBE continues to build out a research-based K-12 dual language immersion model with heavy emphasis onliteracy, mathematics, and social studies connections in Chinese and Portuguese.
+The model is informing other dual language immersion start-up and secondary school immersion continuation programs throughout the consortium.
+Partners in several states, led by BYU and the Arizona State University Chinese Language Flagships, created curriculum frameworks and detailed lesson plans for more traditional early- and late-start secondary programs.
 Both efforts also included teacher training and support for district leadership.
 Estimates indicate that approximately 330,000 learners and over 600 educators nationwide have already been impacted through F-LAN.

 Hunter College K-12 Blended Learning Pilot